 The apps are reliable enough, and often buyers and sellers remain anonymous like in any peer-to-peer application.
 A reputation system is implemented to encourage honesty, and an escrow system prevents the majority of frauds.
 However, there are fees, both if you make a listing and if you respond to one.
 Not a rip-off, usually, but it could become up to a hefty amount if your transaction is big.

 3. Probably the most popular way to cash out your coin is to sell it via a cryptocurrency exchange.
 It’s easiest to do with a trusted exchange where you might already have an account such as Bitfinex, Binance, or Kraken.
 The process is reliable and relatively quick.
 The fiat money for your cryptos will usually show up in your bank account within 3-5 days after you make your transaction.
 Yet there are certain cons.
-First, reliable exchanges adhere to anti-money-laundering regulations, so you would normally need to withdraw to the same bank account you use to deposit with.
+First, reliable exchanges adhere to anti-money-laundering regulations, so you normally need to withdraw to the same bank account you used to deposit with.